maikeleckelboom/material-color-schemes/README.md

 ## Alignment with Official Material Design

-This library is designed to mirror the official Material Design package as closely as possible.
-However, note that the Material Design team does not maintain a TypeScript version of their code.
-As a result, changes in the official implementation may require updates in this library to ensure compatibility.
+This library closely mirrors the official Material Design package, while addressing the fact that there isn’t a maintained TypeScript version available.
+Updates to the official implementation may require corresponding changes here to stay compatible.

-- **Versioning & Compatibility:** Follows semantic versioning.
-Breaking changes may occur with major updates.
+- **Versioning & Compatibility:** Uses semantic versioning; major updates may introduce breaking changes.
-- **Community Involvement:** Contributions, issue reports, and feedback are encouraged to help maintain quality and alignment.
+- **Community Collaboration:** Contributions, issue reports, and feedback are welcome to help maintain quality and alignment.

 ---

 ## Motivation

-While working on personal projects, I often needed a reliable solution for creating Material Design themes and color schemes.
-To address this gap, I built this library to complement the official Material Design package as a peer dependency, offering a more complete and integrated experience.
+During my personal projects, I found that a robust solution for creating Material Design themes and color schemes was missing.
+This library was built to complement the official Material Design package as a peer dependency and provide a more integrated experience.

-### Why This Library?
+### Why Choose This Library?

-- **High-Level API Need:** The official library lacks a high-level API for crafting color schemes, similar to `material-kolor` for TypeScript.
+- **Enhanced API:** Provides a high-level interface for crafting color schemes—something the official library lacks.
-- **Existing Solutions' Gaps:** Other npm packages often fall short in functionality or current Material Design specs.
+- **Filling the Gaps:** Many alternative npm packages do not fully implement the latest Material Design specs or offer comprehensive functionality.
-- **CLI Integration:** A command-line interface allows seamless color scheme generation directly from the terminal.
+- **CLI Support:** Generate color schemes directly from the terminal with the integrated command-line interface.
-- **Community-Driven:** Open and collaborative—accepts pull requests and welcomes contributions to address the official package's limited community input.
+- **Community Driven:** Open to contributions and pull requests, ensuring ongoing improvement and closer alignment with evolving standards.
-- **Personal Experience:** I've relied on Material Design's intuitive color system across projects.
+- **Built on Experience:** Developed from first-hand experience using Material Design’s intuitive color system in various projects.

 ---